 Planning 4 to 6 Weeks Ahead

 Starting early sets you up for success.
-Sit down to finalise your guest list and plan your menu.
+Sit down to finalize your guest list and plan your menu.
 Since it's your first holiday, keep the meal streamlined — a simple starter, an entree with a few sides, and a selection of two or three desserts is all you need, with the portions scaled to meet your family's needs.

-Finalise the dinner date with your loved ones and contact a farm to order your turkey and ham, with a pick-up date scheduled two or three days before your feast.
+Finalize the dinner date with your loved ones and contact a farm to order your turkey and ham, with a pick-up date scheduled two or three days before your feast.